 Choosing and Buying Your First Pair

 It’s totally possible to get a great pair for under $100 that will last a long time.
 Having said that, make sure you get the right pair first time.
-We would always recommend either: –
+The best pair of climbing shoes for beginners can be very subjective, however we would always recommend either: –

 - Buying a few pairs online from a retailer with a good return policy, so you can try the sizing at home and return ones that don’t fit.
 Please don’t abuse these policies by returning used gear.